-The abnormal growth of cells that serves no purpose is called a tumor.
+The abnormal growth of cells that serve no purpose is called a tumor.
 A benign tumor is one that is not cancerous, so it does not spread into the nearby tissue or other parts of the body.
 Benign tumors do not usually cause issues, but sometimes, they form on structures like blood vessels or nerves.
 In these cases, they need to be removed.
-Drs.
-Jenson and Edwards can remove benign tumors in Orem, Utah.
+Dr. Kraig K. Jenson, Byron Edwards and Dr. Devin Burr can remove benign tumors in Orem, Utah.
 There are many different types of benign tumors that arise in the body.
 The following are some of the most common:

 - Adenomas: Benign tumors that start in the epithelial tissue of a gland